ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

   - **producer-cloud-stream**

-    - Open a terminal and navigate to `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder
+    - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder

-    - Run application
+    - Run the Maven command below to start the application
       ```
       ./mvnw clean spring-boot:run --projects spring-cloud-stream/producer-cloud-stream \
         -Dspring-boot.run.jvmArguments="-Dserver.port=9082"